 This is especially more likely if your cats eat wild prey.
 A cat with a weakened immune system will succumb to the side effects of a parasite by infection.
 Wild cats also suffer from this risk and more often than not carry some kind of parasite.

 Yes, particularly if it comes from wild prey.
 Other than bacteria and viruses, wild prey also carry internal parasites such as roundworms, tapeworms, hookworms, trichinella and coccidia.

 Roundworms are the most common intestinal parasites in cats.
 Tapeworms can be transmitted directly by fleas of an infected rodent.
 Hookworms, trichinella and coccidia enter their hosts bodies when cats accidentally ingest soil or prey.

 These parasites can cause the following problems:

-Raw meat for human consumption, purchased from the market, is less likely to contain such parasites but they may have some contact with bacteria or viruses.
+Raw meat for human consumption, purchased from the market, is less likely to contain such parasites and needs to be prepared in good hygienic conditions.

 The best raw meat is human grade meat preferably from free-range, organic and chemical-free livestock.